WorldCereal/platform-benchmarks/jp2000_drivers_comparison/analysis.md

 For this purpose a stripped down NDVI calculator was borrowed:

-* simple Python code, uses gdal directly
+* simple Python code that uses gdal directly, which then wraps Kakadu (JP2KAK) and OpenJpeg (JP2openJPEG) drivers
-* NDVI code is replaced by simple calculation of returning half of the source image
+* NDVI code is replaced by simple multiplication by 0.5
 * timings were separately measured for read/process/write
 * read/write is aligned with the block size
 * Kakadu writer is forced to use the same block sizes as the input (did not have noticable effect at the end)